mandober/debrief.math/890-calculus/calc.GLOSSARY.md

 A function is said to be differentiable over an interval (an interval is a subset of its domain).
 This implies that a function need not be differentiable everywhere, but sometimes it is enough if it is differentiable over an interval of interest (then we say that it is differentiable over that interval).

-## Δx
-`Δx` represents the (absolute) difference between two input values (relevant to of some function in the context).
-If we have fixed an input value of interest `x₀`, then we can vary the other input value by a quantity `h`, leaving that other point to be determined by `x₀ + h`. `Δx` stands for any difference between two inputs, big or small, but in the context of calculus, it represents a difference that keeps decreasing as `h` tends to 0.
-In this sense, `Δx` is similar to `dx`.

-## dx
-`dx` (and other variables like `dt`, `dy`) is called a *differential*, and it occurs in differential equations. `dx` represents the difference between two input values of some function (in context), but unlike `Δx` which may be of any size, `dx` is so small (yet larger then 0) it belongs to a kind of numbers called *infinitesimals*.

 ## Fractional calculus
 Fractional calculus is a branch of mathematical analysis that studies the several different possibilities of defining real number powers or complex number powers of the differentiation operator `D`.